Bendkles/CI-CD-CodeBuilder-Docker/README.md

 - `push-img.sh`: This shell script tags the Docker image specified by the `IMAGE_TAG` environment variable with the Docker Hub username and repository name, and then pushes the image to Docker Hub.

 - `buildspec.yml`: This file is used by AWS CodeBuild to execute the build process.
 It specifies the commands to run during each phase of the build process.

+### Dockerfiles
+The Dockerfiles in the "jupiter" and "techmax" sub-folders contain the necessary instructions to build the Docker images.
+They specify the base image to use, the dependencies to install, and the commands to run.

+### Shell Scripts
+The shell scripts (build-img.sh and push-img.sh) automate the process of building and pushing the Docker images.
+They contain the necessary Docker commands to perform these tasks.

+### Buildspec File
+The buildspec.yml file is a crucial component of the AWS CodeBuild setup.
+It instructs CodeBuild on how to run the build.
+It specifies the environment variables, the build commands, and the post-build commands.

 ## AWS CodeBuild Configuration